dpankros/uiuc_cs513_project/part_2/README.md

 - Manipulating data in SQL
 - Exporting cleaned data from SQL to final, cleaned data in CSV format

 The result of the single, unified Python program is that we have the ability to run our entire workflow, including all outer and inner workflow steps, with a single command.
-This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us the ability to easily reproduce our results.
+This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us the ability to easily and efficiently reproduce our results, iterate, and improve our data cleaning process.

 ### For each high-level data cleaning step you have performed, explain its rationale.
 Was the step really required to support use case U1?
 Explain.
 If not, explain why those steps were still useful.

 For context, use case `U1` is summarized as using standard data cleaning techniques to produce data to be used for non-production-critical applications, data mining, unsupervised learning, or possibly further analysis and manipulation to use cleaner subsets of the entire dataset for additional purposes.

 We have listed the high-level data cleaning steps in the introduction to this section.
 We will re-list them below and explain the rationale for each step.

 #### Step 1: Raw CSV manipulation